 Use LinkedIn to find your old friends and connections around the area you are looking to relocate to and ask if it’s possible that you can be referred to their company.

-Instead of saying 'I'm looking for a job abroad', you can instead say: 'I might be a good fit for your open positions X and Y that I've seen on your website.
-Can you consider me as your reference?'
+Instead of saying “I’m looking for a job abroad,” you can say: “I might be a good fit for your open positions X and Y that I’ve seen on your website.
+Can you consider me as your reference?”

 Employers are always looking for talented people, so demonstrate your skills first, not the fact that you are in need of a sponsor.
 This should be mentioned but why are you going to waste valuable word count and space at the top of the page to say it?
 It can be placed elsewhere.